 The Li River National Park has been the model for many paintings, but you will have to go there to see with your own eyes how incredibly beautiful and magical the landscape is here.

-5 things to do at the Li River
+7 Best Things to Do at the Li River

 Most people who come to Li River mainly come here for the beautiful nature.
 There are a number of things to do, especially around the two most important cities in this region; Guilin and Yangshuo.
 The attraction here is the boat trip on the Li River, the river that flows through the landscape.